TI Methods Speaker Series

 SPEAKER: Harlan Campbell, Postdoctoral Research Fellow, Department of Statistics, University of British Columbia.

 This event has already taken place.
-A video recording will be posted here soon.
+Scroll down to see the video recording.

 About the topic: Early on during the COVID-19 pandemic, researchers had tremendous difficulty understanding the lethality of the novel corona virus.
 In this talk I review the main reasons why estimating the infection fatality rate (IFR) is so challenging and discuss how Bayesian models can help address these challenges.
 Specifically, I consider a Bayesian model developed for estimating the IFR and it’s association with different variables of interest.
 When the model was fit to European data from May 2020, the overall COVID-19 IFR was estimated to be 0.47%, 95% C.I. = [0.34%, 0.63%] and a significant relationship was established between the infection rate in a given country and the time between that country’s first reported infection and the imposition of social distancing measures.
 See https://arxiv.org/abs/2005.08459 for more.